AdamMescher/complete-me/README.md

 # complete-me

 Complete-Me is a project that takes a deep dive into the prefix trie data structure.
-It was fascinating to learn about linked and doubly linked lists, binary trees, and binary search trees along the way.
+It was fascinating to learn about linked lits, doubly linked lists, binary trees, and binary search trees along the way to figuring out how to properly implement the prefix trie.

 ### Requirements